texadactyl/diyca/README.md

 Feel free to contact richard.elkins@gmail.com for inquiries and issues, especially if you find any bugs.
 I'll respond as soon as I can.

 Richard Elkins

-Dallas, Texas, USA, 3rd Rock, Sol
+Dallas, Texas, USA, 3rd Rock, Sol, ...